Thanks to

 - TC39 discussed River Trail [2], JavaScript language extensions for parallel programming.
 River Trail won’t be in ECMAScript 6, but ECMAScript 7 or later is possible.

-- For a while, operators for batch-assignment and/or batch-definition were discussed.
-The latest decision was to instead use functions and to specify the properties to be added via an object literal.
+For a while, operators for batch-assignment and/or batch-definition were considered for inclusion in ECMAScript 6.
+The latest decision was to instead use a function and to specify the properties to be added via an object literal.
 This kind of merging of two objects is already popular in third-party libraries.
 For example, Underscore.js has _.extend.
 ECMAScript 6 will have the function

 Object.assign(target, source)